mattdube/Docker-Images/README.md

 # Docker-Images
 Clone this repository to your local machine.

+The environment.yml file isn't used, but is included as a reference.

 You need to have docker installed.
 You can build the image using this command from the new `Docker-Images` directory: